 - Yarn weight or worst applies to strand thickness.

-- Ply refers to the number of times the fiber used to make a particular yarn is twisted together.
-In a nutshell the fewer twists, the fuzzier the yarn.
-More on that below.
+- The term ply refers to the number of twist in a strand of yarn.
+In a nutshell, the fewer twists, the fuzzier the yarn.

-The red and magenta pom-pom on the left looks extra fluffy and downy because it's made of a single-ply yarn.
-As you may have already guessed, single-ply yarn has only one twist in it.
-To get the gist, strand number one shown here is... single-ply.
-The yarn's fuzzy texture is perfect for making plush, cloud-like pom-poms.
+For instance, the red and magenta pom-pom on the left looks extra fluffy and downy because it consists of a single-ply yarn.
+As you may have already guessed, the single-ply yarn has only one twist in it.
+The yarn's fuzzy texture is perfect for making plush, cloudlike pom-poms.

 08 of 23